squeak-smalltalk/squeak-filesystem/Filesystem.package/FSFilesystem.class/README.md

-I am an abstract super class for filesystem implementations.
+I am an abstract superclass for filesystem implementations.